squadk-celfocus/public-partner-sdk-example-ios/README.md

     ///   - grantID: Grant identification - required
     ///   - partnerCode: Code of the Partner - required
     ///   - productCode: Code of the Product - required
+    ///   - appIconName: Name of the image that partner wants to display on splashscreen - optional (default - nil)
+    ///   - sponsorIconName: Name of the sponsor image that partner wants to display on splashscreen - optional (default - Connected by Vodafone white logo)
+    ///   - Locale: Country code used for Terms & Conditions/Privacy & Policy URLs, before the IDTM Login (OPTIONS: uk, de, es, it, ze) (default - SIM card locale) public func requiredSetup(clientID: String, grantID: String, partnerCode: String, productCode: String, appIconName: String? = nil, sponsorIconName: String? = nil, locale: String? = nil)

+    /// Required setup of the mandatory fields
+    /// - Parameters:
+    ///   - partnerPassword: Partner Password - required
+    ///   - partnerCode: Code of the Partner - required
+    ///   - productCode: Code of the Product - required
-    ///   - appIconName: Name of the image that partner wnats to display on splashscreen - optional (default - nil)
+    ///   - appIconName: Name of the image that partner wants to display on splashscreen - optional (default - nil)
-    ///   - sponsorIconName: Name of the sponsor image that partner wnats to display on splashscreen - optional (default - Connected by Vodafone white logo) public func requiredSetup(clientID: String, grantID: String, partnerCode: String, productCode: String, appIconName: String? = nil, sponsorIconName: String? = nil)
+    ///   - sponsorIconName: Name of the sponsor image that partner wants to display on splashscreen - optional (default - Connected by Vodafone white logo)
+    ///   - Locale: Country code used for Terms & Conditions/Privacy & Policy URLs, before the IDTM Login (OPTIONS: uk, de, es, it, ze) (default - SIM card locale) public func requiredSetup(partnerPassword: String, partnerCode: String, productCode: String, appIconName: String? = nil, sponsorIconName: String? = nil, locale: String? = nil)

     /// Configure a local theme
     /// - Parameter designConfig: the design theme if no design is passed it will accept the default